humansensinglab/POET-continual-action-recognition/README.md

 ```

 ## Acknowledgements
-We thank authors of [CTR-GCN](https://github.com/Uason-Chen/CTR-GCN) and [Learning to Prompt for Continual Learning](https://github.com/JH-LEE-KR/l2p-pytorch](https://github.com/google-research/l2p ) and their [Pytorch reimplementation](https://github.com/JH-LEE-KR/l2p-pytorch) for being useful starting points for our project.
+We thank authors of [CTR-GCN](https://github.com/Uason-Chen/CTR-GCN) and [Learning to Prompt for Continual Learning](https://github.com/JH-LEE-KR/l2p-pytorch](https://github.com/google-research/l2p ) and their [Pytorch reimplementation](https://github.com/JH-LEE-KR/l2p-pytorch), their code was useful starting point for our project.

 ## Citation